MicrosoftDocs/learn/learn-pr/student-evangelism/python-flask-build-ai-web-app/includes/2-flask-fundamentals.md

 ## Responding to user requests with routes

 When a user uses a web application, they indicate what they want to do, or the information they're seeking, by browsing to different uniform resource locators (or URLs).
-They might type out an address directly (say https://adventure-works.com), or click on a link or button that includes the appropriate URL.
+They might type out an address directly (say `https://adventure-works.com`), or select a link, or a button that includes the appropriate URL.
 On an e-commerce site you might have URLs that look like the following:

-- https://adventure-works.com/ for the main page
+- `https://adventure-works.com/` for the main page
-- https://adventure-works.com/products/widget for details on a Widget
+- `https://adventure-works.com/products/widget` for details on a Widget
-- https://adventure-works.com/cart/buy to complete a purchase
+- `https://adventure-works.com/cart/buy` to complete a purchase

 As a developer, we actually don't need to worry about the first part of the URL, or the domain (**adventure-works.com** in our example).
 Our application is put into action based on whatever comes after the domain name, starting with the **/**.
 The portion after the domain name is what's known as a **route**.